serengil/deepface/README.md

 ## Citation

 Please cite [deepface](https://ieeexplore.ieee.org/document/9259802) in your publications if it helps your research.
-Here is an example BibTeX entry:
+Here are examples of BibTeX entries:

 ```BibTeX
 @inproceedings{serengil2020lightface,